butter-network/butter/docs/pres/pres.md

 Note:
 - By the nature of the project, I had to implement everything at least trivially to start testing and debugging system...
-- While Rust is a great language, it is still a little immature - the tooling is not great yet (just makes debugging a bit harder), the Ownership semantics are quite unique and difficult to get to grips with
+- While Rust is a great language, it is still a little immature - the tooling is not great yet (just makes debugging a bit harder), the Ownership semantics are quite unique and difficult to get to grip with
 - So will Rust is very performant and lightweight, it was not the right language for this project at least in the context of the limited timeframe and also my limitations (I couldn't learn about systems, network, distributed programming as well as a very different language)